ExpressionEngine/ExpressionEngine-User-Guide/source/security/captchas.rst

 You should determine for yourself whether or not CAPTCHAs are appropriate for your situation and your website audience.

-In addition, your server must have the GD (or GD 2) image library support installed in order for CAPTCHAs to work.

 For ExpressionEngine installations that power multiple domains or subdomains, you may need to place the *server* path for the **Relative Path to Captcha Folder** setting under :menuselection:`Admin --> Captcha